413x5/mx-wcc24-rs/staking-contract/README.md

 ### Steps

 1. Contract Setup (Owner Only):
-   - Call `IssueRewardToken` with 0.05 EGLD to issue the SNOW reward token
+   - Call `issueRewardToken` with 0.05 EGLD to issue the SNOW reward token
-   - Specify 100000000 in the `Contract Transaction Gas Limit` field to have enouogh gas for the issue transaction
+   - Specify 100000000 in the `Contract Transaction Gas Limit` field to have enough gas for the issue transaction
-   - Call `SetRewardTokenLocalMintRole` to set up minting permissions
+   - Call `setRewardTokenLocalMintRole` to set up minting permissions

 2. To stake tokens:
-   - Call `StakeTokenWinter` by sending an amount of WINTER tokens
+   - Call `stakeTokenWinter` by sending an amount of WINTER tokens

 3. To manage reward distribution:
-   - Call `DistributeRewards` once per epoch to distribute SNOW rewards
+   - Call `distributeRewards` once per epoch to distribute SNOW rewards
    - Automatic distribution can be implemented in a cron job
-   - Call `SetRewardAddress` with a custom address to receive rewards at a different address
+   - Call `setRewardAddress` with a custom address to receive rewards at a different address

 4. To query information:
-   - Use `GetStakeInfo` to view all the staked tokens info
+   - Use `getStakeInfo` to view all the staked tokens info
-   - Use `GetRewardTokenId` to get the SNOW token identifier
+   - Use `getRewardTokenId` to get the SNOW token identifier
-   - Use `GetLastRewardEpoch` to check when rewards were last distributed
+   - Use `getLastRewardEpoch` to check when rewards were last distributed
-   - Use `GetRewardAddress` to get the address where a user's rewards are sent
+   - Use `getRewardAddress` to get the address where a user's rewards are sent

 ## Implementation